Candidate For Governor Of Georgia Wants Stone Mountain Carving Removed

 Front-running Democratic candidate for governor of Georgia, Stacey Abrams, is calling for the removal of the state’s Stone Mountain carving.
 This comes following the events in Charlottesville and as Abrams is attempting to become the first female African-American governor in American history.
-She gave her stance on the issue in a seven part series of tweets that she made the other day in which Abrams outlined her stance on the carving and Confederate monuments in general.
+She gave her stance on the issue in a seven-part series of tweets that she made the other day in which Abrams outlined her stance on the carving and Confederate monuments in general.

 But the visible image of Stone Mountain's edifice remains a blight on our state and should be removed. /6